 Exit / Cancellation Surveys

 Most NPS Programs already have models in place for contacting customers after they cancel/churn and determine reasons for churn.
 This is post-facto and while it gives good directional indicators, operationalizing this has been challenging.
-This is partly because reasons change over time and there is no “Base” comparison – by base comparison we mean that – if we are only surveying customers who are cancelling / churning – then it’s very difficult to map that against folks who are NOT churning – existing customers.
+This is partly because reasons change over time and there is no “Base” comparison.
+By base comparison, we mean that if we are only surveying customers who are canceling/churning, then it’s very difficult to map that against folks who are NOT churning – existing customers.

 Companies that use NPS as an ongoing basis for existing customers can use that same model to determine and predict churn.
 The benefit of using on-going operational surveys to determine Churn is that it is already in place – the ability to deliver emails/sms notifications, post transactions and collect data.

-The first task at hand is Isolation – by isolation, we mean – determine the top one or two reasons why someone has the propensity to churn.
-Every product / service has some unique and key elements – that determine customer affinity – and inversely determine customer churn.
+The first task at hand is Isolation.
+By isolation, we mean determining the top one or two reasons why someone has the propensity to churn.
+Every product / service has some unique and key elements that determine customer affinity and inversely determine customer churn.
 The first key idea here is to isolate these key reasons.
-This can’t be done using text analytics – simply because AI/NLP tools are still not good enough to determine “Weight” around different reasons from simple text.
+This can’t be done using text analytics, simply because AI/NLP tools are still not good enough to determine “Weight” around different reasons from simple text.

 We allow users to choose between 1, 2 or 3 items – this is needed for isolation.
-There may be many reasons for churning – but we are forcing respondents to choose the “top” reasons for churn.
-This process allows for isolation of the reasons automatically.
+There may be many reasons for churning, but we are forcing respondents to choose the “top” reasons for churn.
+This process allows for the isolation of the reasons automatically.

 The next part is concrete identification.
 The typical argument against using a model like this, where the reasons are pre-determined, is that these reasons may not be exhaustive.
 This is correct.
-To solve for this, we include an “Other” option – this allows for the respondent to enter in their own reasons for giving the NPS Score.
+To solve for this, we include an “Other” option.
+It allows for the respondent to enter their own reasons for giving the NPS Score.

-- Focused Context – We don’t want respondents to ramble on – about many different things.
-We need to identify the primary reason and since the primary reason is not in the option-list – they can enter in the reason.
+- Focused Context – We don’t want respondents to ramble on about many different things.
+We need to identify the primary reason and since the primary reason is not in the options list, they can enter the reason.

 AI/ML for Topic Discovery

-QuestionPro has partnered with Bryght.ai for this part and will be using that AI/ML model for topic identification.
+QuestionPro has partnered with Bryght.ai and will be using that AI/ML model for topic identification.

-One of the reasons for this is that we’ve worked with Bryght’s team to develop data-dictionaries across multiple and unique verticals – including Gaming, Retail, Gig-Economy, B2BSaaS etc. – These customized data-dictionaries – based on verticalized industry knowledge gives us better and focused accuracy.
+One of the reasons for this is that we’ve worked with Bryght’s team to develop data-dictionaries across multiple and unique verticals, including Gaming, Retail, Gig-Economy, B2B SaaS, etc. These customized data-dictionaries based on verticalized industry knowledge give us better and more focused accuracy.

-So far, with the Identification & Isolation models above, we can deterministically say that – reasons a, b and c are the top reasons why folks are dissatisfied/detractors and hence the assumption is that they all have an 100% propensity to churn.
+So far, with the Identification & Isolation models above, we can deterministically say that the reasons a, b, and c are the top reasons why folks are dissatisfied/detractors and hence the assumption is that they all have a 100% propensity to churn.
 We believe it is logical to use detractors to identify and isolate reasons for churn.
-We assume that detractors are already churned and at this point – would be nearly impossible to prevent that.
+We assume that detractors are already churned and at this point, it would be nearly impossible to prevent that.

-Let’s take a real example and go through this; Let’s assume that there are 5 reasons for Detractors have chosen;
+Let’s take a real example and go through this.
+Let’s assume that there are 5 reasons Detractors have chosen.

 - Poor Service [80%]